jpsbento/nrtpygs/README.md

 ![Flake8](https://github.com/NewRoboticTelescope/rcs-gsi/workflows/Flake8/badge.svg) ![CI Testing](https://github.com/NewRoboticTelescope/rcs-gsi/workflows/CI%20Testing/badge.svg)

 # rcs-gsi
-Repository for the Robotic Control System - Generic Services Image repository.
+Repository for the Robotic Control System - Generic Services Image

 This repository contains;
-* rcsmq library for communications with RabbitMQ
+* The RabbitMQ definition and setup for the RCS containerised middleware -rmq
-* Dockerfiles and scripts for setting up containers for testing
+* Code for rcsmq - The python Library for RCS services to communicate with rmq
-* A docker-compose file for bringing up a test system
+* Docker file to create the Genric Services Image which is used for RCS servcies - gsi

 ## Requirements